 Annual Eye Exams are Your Best Defense

 Likewise, these yearly eye exams help you to have a better understanding of your overall eye health and head off more serious concerns.
-Our professional and well trained staff at Trillium will help pull your world into focus, through our comprehensive eye exams that fit into your busy schedule!
+Our professional and well-trained staff at Trillium will help pull your world into focus through our comprehensive eye exams that fit into your busy schedule!

-Our Clinic will help schedule your eye exam in Jacksonville, Nocatee, St. Johns, Mandarin and other surrounding areas.
+Our clinic will help schedule your eye exam in Jacksonville, Nocatee, St. Johns, Mandarin and other surrounding areas.
 We send reminders and help advise you about your upcoming and future appointments in order to protect your eye health.

-What Does a Comprehensive Eye Exam Include?
+What Do Comprehensive Yearly Eye Exams Include?

 - Eye Glasses Prescription